|

 Unfortunately the OMB decision did not provide the protection

-process led to the designation of the Sedge Wren Wetland Complex
+the process led to the designation of the Sedge Wren Wetland

-as Provincially Significant thus, raising its level of protection.
+Complex as Provincially Significant thus, raising its level

 IBA

-Kawartha Lakes' Community Visioning process, which helped achieve
+of Kawartha Lakes' Community Visioning process, which helped

-principle has been incorporated into the draft new Official Plan
+First" principle has been incorporated into the draft

-through the efforts of IBA members.
-Other lobbying resulted in
+new Official Plan through the efforts of IBA members.
+Other

-the city's agreeing to provide active support of conservation
+lobbying resulted in the city's agreeing to provide active

 Landowners